Join Us For This Very Special, Free Event. August 16th, 6 p.m.

 Unlocking the Secrets of Our Storied Past

-From Abenakis using writing to defend their homeland and Lucy Terry Prince, regarded as the first African American poet, to Nobel Prize winners & contemporary authors, Brattleboro & its environs has a rich and varied history of writing.
+From Abenakis using writing to defend their homeland and Lucy Terry Prince, regarded as the first African American poet, to Nobel Prize winners and contemporary authors, Brattleboro and its environs has a rich and varied history of writing.

 Marlboro College, Brattleboro Literary Festival, Brattleboro Historical Society, Brooks Memorial Library and Write Action have joined forces to document how this history is embedded in particular places and make it accessible for all.
-People, Places & History of Words in Brattleboro, Vermont (Brattleboro Words Project) was awarded a multi-year National Endowment for the Humanities matching grant to help connect today’s citizens to the stories behind the places we share – and each other, as we help shape the future of our places – together.
+People, Places & History of Words in Brattleboro, Vermont (The Brattleboro Words Project) was awarded a multi-year National Endowment for the Humanities matching grant to help connect today’s citizens to the stories behind the places we share—and each other, as we help shape the future of our places—together.

 The Brattleboro Words Project and the Brattleboro Words Trail it will create highlight the unique literary treasures of the Brattleboro community for residents and visitors alike to enjoy.